 Q. I want to be a Sound Engineer, where do I start?

 I'm a 25 year old lawyer working in Bombay, India, but I'm not really satisfied with what I'm doing or where my career is headed.
-I'm interested in sound engineering and the whole thing really interests me.
-I feel like I want to make a career out of music but there aren't many opportunities here, and I don't want to be a sound engineer working on Bollywood films!
+I'm interested in sound engineering and feel like I want to make a career out of music but there aren't many opportunities here, and I don't want to be a sound engineer working on Bollywood films!
 I would ideally want to work and become a sound engineer either in the UK or in the US, as I prefer Western music.
-So I was wondering if you guys could help me out in some way because I'm really really confused about my future.
+So I was wondering if SOS could advise me in some way because I'm really really confused about my future.

 Gaurav Gurnaney